St Stephen's Green: Architecture

 On the north side of St Stephen's Green, there were four houses which are now two clubs (originally gentlemen's clubs): the Hibernian United Services Club (number 8, closed in 2002), the Stephen's Green Hibernian Club (number 9, originally the Stephen's Green Club, prior to its merger with the Hibernian United Services Club), the "Friendly Brothers of St Patrick" (number 22, now closed) and the Kildare Street and University Club (number 17).
 This side of the Green also has the historic Shelbourne Hotel, Dublin's only surviving Victorian hotel.
 The Little Museum of Dublin, which is housed in a restored Georgian townhouse can be found in number 15.

 Also on the north side, Heritage House at 23 St Stephen's Green, was the location of a tearoom which hosted the first public Alcoholics Anonymous meeting in Ireland, on 25 November 1946.

 Loreto College, St Stephen's Green, one of Ireland's best-known fee-paying schools for girls, is located at number 53, on the East side of the Green.

 St Vincent's Hospital, now located in a suburb on the south side of Dublin, was formerly located in buildings on the East side of St Stephen's Green and on Leeson Street.
+It is now the headquarters of bank PTSB.

 During the mid 20th century, a number of the Georgian buildings on the Green were demolished in favour of modern office blocks.
 Most of the east side of the square is modern reproduction terraces in front of offices.
 Among the buildings that were lost was No. 21, the former St Andrew's College, which was demolished by Irish Life in February 1969 and a new office block, Stephen Court, designed by Andrew Devane was constructed in its place.
 This building is deemed one of the more successful modern interventions on the Green.

 Transport

-Dublin Bus routes 7b, 7d, 11, 32x, 37, 41x, 44, 46a, 61, 84x, 145, 155 and 757 all have stops along the east side of the square.
+Dublin Bus routes 7b, 7d, 11, 11b, 23, 24, 37, 82, E1, E2, F1, F2, F3, X1 and X2 all have stops along the east side of the square.
+Routes 44, 44D, X31, and X32 stop on neighbouring Earlsfort Terrace; routes 38/A/B/D, 39/A/X, 70, 116, 118, X25, X26, X27, X28, X30 stop on Leeson Street (as well as the northbound stops for routes stopping on St. Stephen's Green East).
+Routes 38/A/B/D, 39/A, and 70 also have their southbound stops on Merrion Row.

-The Green line of the Luas tram system stops at the St Stephen's Green stop on the western side of the park, with Luas Cross City services continuing to Broombridge station in Cabra.
+The Dublin tramways once had several routes serving St. Stephen's Green, including routes 10, 11, 12, 16, 17 and 20, but these were shut down over the 1930s and 1940s.
+In the 2000s, trams returned to Dublin and the Green line of the Luas tram system stops at the St Stephen's Green stop on the western side of the park, with Luas Cross City services continuing to Broombridge station in Cabra.

+A DublinBikes docking point is also located on St. Stephen's Green East.